 These proinflammatory cytokines and other inflammatory MEDIATORS the cytokines influence as part of the immune and inflammatory response can trigger and stimulate those nociceptors, influencing the sensation of pain.

 “There is significant evidence showing that certain cytokines/chemokines are involved in not only the initiation but also the persistence of pathologic pain by directly activating nociceptive sensory neurons.
 Certain inflammatory cytokines are also involved in nerve-injury/inflammation-induced central sensitization, and are related to the development of contralateral hyperalgesia/allodynia.”
 And some cytokines stimulate the creation of additional cytokines (if you heard the term “cytokine storm” at the beginning of the pandemic, this is a simplified explanation of that.
 One cytokine begets another, which triggers another, and another).
 The overall summary meaning of that is that proinflammatory cytokines can cause pain, can make pain last, make pain worse, and cause additional inflammation which cyclically perpetuate pain issues.

 So.. inflammation = pain, in many cases.
 And Pain increases inflammation.

 Inflammatory responses in the peripheral and central nervous systems play key roles in the development and persistence of many pathological pain states.
 They are a part of the immune system, and often SHOULD be triggered when there is a legitimate invader in the body that must be attacked.
-When the immune system sees a foreign entity, such as a cold or virus, it is supposed to react and release some inflammatory response.
+When the immune system sees a foreign entity, such as a bacterial or viral invader, it is supposed to react and release some inflammatory response.
 A moderate response is good: sending white blood cells to a cut to prevent infection.
 The heat of a fever to kill off a pathogen.
-(Note: 80% of your immune system is in your GI tract, hence my large focus on GI health and inflammation for wellness)
+(Note: 80% of your immune system is affected by your GI tract, hence my large focus on GI health and inflammation for wellness)

 But when it is caused from other sources (such as food that normally is considered healthy), or is over-reacting, or is reacting to a PERCEIVED threat rather than an actual threat (such as autoimmune, when your immune system attacks your own body in mistake), then we start to have chronic issues.
 Among many other manifestations, pain is common.

 So inflammation is a big factor – and many things cause inflammation in the body.
-The biggest 3 are Food, Sleep Issues, and Stress (physical stress, mental stress, emotional stress, chemical stress, hormonal stress).
+The biggest 3 are Food, Sleep Issues, and Stress (physical stress, psychological stress, chemical stress, biological stress, hormonal stress).

 Foundations of Health